Home Compare EMR vs WRB

 Profitability

-W. R. Berkley Corporation ranks near the top of the group on profitability; Emerson Electric Co. sits in the weaker half.
+On stability, the gap still runs the same way: W. R. Berkley Corporation sits near the top of the group, while Emerson Electric Co. remains in the weaker half.

 Profitability — Dominant Gap